 Mr. Gonzalez graduated from Duke University School of Law, with honors, and received his undergraduate degree from the University of Miami.
 He was awarded the James S. Bidlake Memorial Award for Excellence in Legal Writing, served as president of the Hispanic Law Students Association and as a representative for Long-Range Planning of the Duke Bar Association.
 While at the University of Miami, Mr. Gonzalez received the Bowman-Ashe Scholarship.

-Selected recent representations by Mr. Gonzalez in 2016 include:
+Selected recent representations by Mr. Gonzalez include:

 - March 2019: Mr. Gonzalez and his team successfully defended an international energy advisory and trading firm, and its owners, against claims allegedly brought by Venezuela’s state-owned oil company Petroleos de Venezuela, S.A.
 (PDVSA), alleging its participation in a global bribery and contract-rigging scheme.
 The plaintiff, PDVSA US Litigation Trust, sought to recover in excess of $10 billion from multiple defendants.
 Mr. Gonzalez and his team argued that PDVSA lacked standing to assert the claims and that the purported assignment of claims from PDVSA to the trust was illegal under New York and Venezuelan law.
 The case was dismissed.